RIKEN-RCCS/lens3/v2/doc/design.md

 * MinIO (S3 backend server)
 * Valkey (keyval-db)

-## Keyval-DB Entries (prefixes of keys)
+## Brief Description of Keyval-DB Entries

-All entries in the keyval-db are in json.
-Each key in the keyval-db is prefixed by two characters plus colon, such as "cf:mux".
+Keys in the keyval-db are prefixed by two characters plus colon, such as "cf:mux".
+All values are stored in json.

 Most of the records used in the keyval-db are defined in "table.go".
 The entries for configuration are defined in "conf.go".

-Lens3 uses three keyval-db (by database numbers), but the division is arbitrary as distinct prefixes are used.
+Lens3 uses three keyval-db (by database numbers).

-A date+time is by unix seconds.
-Registrar also passes a date+time by unix seconds.
+Multiplexer/Registrar service potentially makes three keyval-db clients.
+The division of databases is arbitrary as distinct prefixes are added to keys.

-Multiplexer service make potentially many connections to the keyval-db.
+A date+time is in unix seconds.
+Registrar communicates a date+time with Web-UI in unix seconds, too.

-NOTE: In the tables below, entries with "\*1" are set atomically, and entries with "\*e" are with expiry.
+NOTE: In the tables below, entries with "(\*1)" are set atomically, and entries with "(\*e)" are set with expiration.

 ### Setting Entries (DB-NUMBER=1)